Cg9291/pomodoro-timer/README.md

 This is a simple pomodoro timer,that allows user to set sessions and breaks of up to 60 minutes.

-Link to the project [Pomodor Timer]{https://cg-pomodoro-timer.netlify.app}
+Link to the project [Pomodoro Timer](https://cg-pomodoro-timer.netlify.app)

 ## How it's made